willsowerbutts/ersatz80/README.md

 All other characters sent from the PC are sent to the Z80 UART.

-Any output from the AVR should be sent to your terminal with the "bright" attribute set.
+Any output from the supervisor should be sent to your terminal with the "bright" attribute set.
 Output from the Z80 is sent with the "bright" attribute unset.
+There's a baked-in assumption that your terminal is VT100 compatible.